10 Questions Every Tarot Reader Should Answer

 I still take tarot courses even now!
 I'm not a beginner but I am a lifetime student of the tarot and enjoy gaining new insights from diverse perspectives.
 For example I've taken Beth Maiden's wonderful Alternative Tarot Course, perfect for self-taught learners looking for an approach that is beyond traditional meanings and fully engages with intuition- and it's financially accessible for most beginners at a lifetime access price of $35.

 I must say that I've learned more about the cards from consistently writing for myself- and this blog which started out as an online journal- than I ever could from any other source.
 The cards have something new to teach each day.

 If you've ever felt intimidated by the overwhelming amount of resources out there, please know that you are the most important source of knowledge.

 What do you see?
 What do you hear?
 What do you feel when you sit with the cards?

 2. Are you a psychic or a tarot reader?

 I'm more tarot reader than psychic, although I do work with ancestral and spiritual guides as needed.
-Though psychics don't just predict the future, that is a part of the work they are associated with- which doesn't quite fit what I do.
+Though psychics don't just predict the future, that is the part of the work they are most associated with- which doesn't quite fit what I do.